sumnerevans/sumnerevans.com/content/posts/technology/migrating-to-sourcehut/index.md

 *Contributor Covenant* is a self-proclaimed LGBT activist and vocal opponent of meritocracies -- an essential social structure for writing and maintaining quality software.)
 Censorship is also on the rise in commercial git hosting platforms.
-For example, [GitHub took down the youtube-dl repo][ghytdl] without notifying the developers due to a [DMCA request by record labels][gldmca].
+For example, [GitHub took down the youtube-dl repo][ghytdl] *without notifying the developers* due to a [DMCA request by record labels][gldmca].
 Although GitHub [revamped their policies after that incident][ghytdlresponse], and claim to be on the side of developers, time will tell whether they live up to their promises.
+Even if GitHub does end up defending developers, the fact that the project is entirely dependant on GitHub for collaboration, and GitHub is able to take down repos at will, is problematic.
 On the economic side, the main revenue streams for GitHub and GitLab come from enterprise contracts which means that they are not beholden to the individual users of their software.
 Also, since Microsoft acquired GitHub, they are additionally beholden to Microsoft shareholders.

 However, possibly one of the greatest concerns with the dominance of commercial git hosting services is the fact that the are not fully open source.
 GitHub is